Cat Breeds in Australia

 Origins of Russian Blue Cat

 They were widely known as Archangel Cat.
-She appeared in England in 1876 and during the World War II, cat nearly got wiped out.
+She appeared in England in 1876 and during World War II, cat nearly got wiped out.
 After the war, Scandinavia and Russia started developing the breed.

 The Russian Blue is a very intelligent breed that enjoys living with the family.
 They love to learn how to play games with you such as fetch, which makes them perfect companions and great pets.
 These cats are very happy to spend time alone also, and they enjoy amusing themselves.
 They will follow you from room to room because they enjoy human company.
-But around strangers, they can be little nervous.
+But around strangers, they can be a little nervous.

 Common Russian Blue Cat Conditions and Diseases